 - Kernel settings and the right disk type for optimal performance are configured by default.

 Types of Bitnami Multi-Tier Solutions

-Bitnami offers the following types of Multi-Tier topologies to better address the users' needs:
+Bitnami offers the following types of Multi-tier topologies to better address user needs:

 Multi-Tier web applications

 The default configuration separates the database (backend) from the application (frontend) in different servers.
 You can see this application setting in stacks such as Bitnami WordPress Multi-Tier:

 Bitnami Jenkins Cluster is an example of these kinds of applications.
 In this case, the frontend is also separated from the backend and in addition, you can build multiple virtual machines to allow the Jenkins master to distribute workloads: